 - Increase the microbial flora and fauna of the soil

-- Stabilise soils and after using for a number of years or adding a sufficient amount, produce a permanent change in the soil to the fertile Terra Preta black earth.
+- Stabilise soils and after using for a number of years or adding a sufficient amount, produce a permanent change in the soil as with the fertile Amazonian Terra Preta black earth.

-- Lock up carbon in the soil which would otherwise be CO2 in the atmosphere adding to the climate change problem
+- Lock up carbon in the soil, reducing CO2 in the atmosphere and mitigating the climate change problem

 The pH of charcoal is generally very high, 8.4 having been measured.
 This is an extremely alkaline product and whilst useful to sweeten acid soils would make naturally alkaline soils too alkaline for many plants.
-Most vegetable crops like a pH of around 6.5 to 7.0 at most.
-Adding large quantities of biochar could even make acid soils too alkali to support crops.
+Generally vegetable crops like a pH of around 6.5 to 7.2 at most.
+Adding large quantities of biochar could even make acid soils too alkali to support crops in theory.

-I can find plenty of anecdotal evidence but no scientific studies showing increased microbial action.
-That may well be me – more studies are being published all the time.
 Adding ground charcoal to the soil will darken it in the same way that chimney soot was traditionally added to soil in the days when every house had an open fire.
 Darkening the soil will cause it to absorb more sunlight and warm up earlier in the spring and remain warm longer in the autumn which will increase the microbial population.
 Warmer soil obviously benefits plant growth as well.

-Laboratory tests and data from Institut für Agrarrelevante Klimaforschung (Institute of Agricultural Relevant Climate Research) in Germany suggest that the 1,000 year or even permanent stability benefits claim is vastly over-stated and the actual benefits range from 10 to 100 years which is of the same order as compost.
+Laboratory tests and data from Institut für Agrarrelevante Klimaforschung (Institute of Agricultural Relevant Climate Research) in Germany suggest that the 1,000 year or even permanent stability benefits claim is over-stated and the actual benefits range from 10 to 100 years which is of the same order as compost.

 Effects on CO2 levels

-Another German study in 2009 concluded that converting 10% of all their waste plant materials to biochar would actually only offset 1.6% of their carbon.
+Another German study in 2009 concluded that converting 10% of all their waste plant materials to biochar would actually only sequester 1.6% of their carbon.
 Whilst this may seem a small amount, large scale use of biochar does have the capacity to take out significant amounts of atmospheric carbon dioxide.

 Effects on plant growth of Biochar